domo-quebec/hydroqc-hassio-addon/hydroqc/DOCS.md

 Your timezone, for most of Hydro-Quebec's customer the default "America/Toronto" is fine but we have the options for our friends in Blanc Sablon.

+#### log_level

+Log level of the output.
+Can be either DEBUG, INFO, WARNING, ERROR or CRITICAL

 #### hydroqc_config_file